 Where the design community meets.

-Founder at Optimage Joined over 6 years ago
+Founder at Optimage Joined about 9 years ago

 PNGyu uses Pngquant internally.
 So the result should be comparable to ImageOptim in lossy mode.